OpenClassrooms-Student-Center/Developpez-le-front-end-en-utilisant-Angular/README.md

 # OlympicGamesStarter

+This application shows informations about Olympic games. (number of medals, number of athletes, ...)

+Graphic charts are available on page to be more interactive.

+## How to install

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.

 Don't forget to install your node_modules before starting (`npm install`).